albirrkarim/react-speech-highlight-demo/MAKE_BACKEND.md

 ## A. LLM (Large Language Model) API

-Optionally we need LLM API to solve many [issue](PROBLEMS.md). the LLM api i use is open ai chat completion api.
-So we must have backend server that provide proxy api call to the open ai.
+Optionally, we need an LLM API to solve many [issues](PROBLEMS.md).
+The LLM API I use is the OpenAI chat completion API.
+So we must have a backend server that provides a proxy API call to OpenAI.

 ![Open AI API](/img/chat_gpt_api.png)